-By combining these two results we get that the Stiefel - Whitney classes of \overline{M}^n vanish, so in particular \overline{M}^n is spinnable and Theorem 2(2) is proved.
+By combining these two results we get that the Stiefel - Whitney classes of \bar{M}^n vanish, so in particular \bar{M}^n is spinnable and Theorem 2(2) is proved.

-3. Final Remarks and Questions
+3. Final remarks and questions

 Motivated by Bär's result Theorem 1, the most interesting question about the nature of the spectrum of the Dirac operator that remains after out work is captured by the following.